mpa139/allanlab/_pages/home.md

 Working alongside the [Centre for the Developing Brain](https://www.developingbrain.co.uk/) KCL, we seek to develop tools that support fetal health and improve understanding of the mechanisms behind neuro-developmental impairment.

-Our specific areas of interest see include:
+Our specific areas of interest include:
 - Interpretable AI
 - Geometric Deep Learning
 - Functional and microstructural imaging